philschatz/oer.exports/README.md

 This is a mock implementation of a proposed API for generating PDFs and EPUBs in a federated OER Repository.

+We are also exploring making MathML accessible for the visually impaired by converting the MathML to SVG with aural descriptions using MathJax and ChromeVox.

 # Ooh, let me see!